ralarcon/iothub-bc-dr/README.md

 ## Environment Setup
 1. Scripts are designed to run in bash and assume you are logged in to run az cli commands (az login).
 2. Execute the `setup.env.sh` script to create the whole environment
 3. Build & Deploy IoT Device Simulator by running the `build-deploy.sh` script.
-You will need to introduce the vm password to copy the binaries.
+You will need [.net SDK installed](https://learn.microsoft.com/dotnet/core/install/linux-ubuntu).
 4. Ensure the Internet traffic is blocked from the VM by running the device simulator: `~/iot-device-simulator$ ./run-simulator.sh`, it will not be able to connect.
 5. Close IoT HUB public access and configure IoT Hub Private Endpoints within the WE VNET.
     - Allow access to your IP for managing purposes.